materight/non-rigid-object-tracking/README.md

     - Moreover, it gives an estimation of the trajectory length, the average speed and acceleration.
     - The outputs are saved in the Output/Tracking folder.

-## Importing the conda env
-- Open the Anaconda shell
-- Run *conda env create -f environment.yml*
-- Run *conda activate name_of_the_environment*
-- Open your favorite editor using the just-created environment (for example, fire *code .* in the same Anaconda shell)